 Chef Olivia Ostrow started her culinary education at a much younger age than most.
-By the time she was a teenager, she already knew how to stuff geese and make delicious foie gras, a testament to her early exposure to the culinary world.
+By the time she was a teenager, she already knew how to stuff geese and make delicious foie gras, and was well on her way to becoming an icon in the culinary world.

 Beyond mastering French cuisine, Chef Ostrow had a strong desire to explore the flavors of the world.
 What better way to do that than to travel?
 She traveled around the world, and these adventures eventually led her to open her first restaurant, La-Rendez-Vous, in Greensboro, North Carolina, with her father, Daniel Binn.